1247Foundation Ermesinde of Luxembourg

 7 km

-Loop passing through centuries-old Douglas fir forests.
-Climb to the belvedere for a breathtaking view of the town of Bouillon and the Semois meanders.
-Crosses the Épine Footbridge (55m) in Douglas wood and metal.
+Loop crossing century-old Douglas fir forests.
+Climb to the belvedere for a breathtaking view of the town of Bouillon and the meanders of the Semois.
+Passes by the Épine Footbridge (55m) in Douglas fir wood and metal.

 ~15 km